kamalrajp/tech-interview-handbook/algorithms/README.md

 Another platform that allows you to practice coding interviews is [Pramp](https://pramp.com/).
 Where interviewing.io matches potential job seekers with seasoned technical interviewers, Pramp differs takes a different approach.
 Pramp pairs you up with another peer who is also a job seeker and both of you take turns to assume the role of interviewer and interviewee.
 Pramp also prepares questions for you, along with suggested solutions and prompts to guide the interviewee.
 Personally, I do not really like Pramp's approach because if I were to interview someone, I would rather choose a question I am familiar with.
 Also, many users of the platform do not have the experience of being interviewers and that can result in a horrible interview experience.
 There was once where my matched peer, as the interviewer, did not have the right understanding of the question and attempted to lead me down the wrong path of solving the question.

 The next section dives deep into practical tips for specific topics of algorithms and data structures which appear frequently in coding questions.
 Many algorithm questions involve techniques that can be applied to questions of similar nature.
-The more techniques you have in your arsenal, the higher the chances of succeeding in your interview.
+The more techniques you have in your arsenal, the higher the chances of passing the interview.

 ## General Tips

 - Input validation:
   - Always validate input first.
 Check for invalid/empty/negative/different type input.
 Never assume you are given the valid parameters.
 Alternatively, clarify with the interviewer whether you can assume valid input (usually yes), which can save you time from writing code that does input validation.
-- Is the function meant to be run multiple times?
-Can/should the input be preprocessed to reduce lookup time?
 - Are there any time/space complexity requirements/constraints?
 - Check corner cases:
   - Check for off-by-1 errors.
   - In languages where there are no automatic type coercion, check that concatenation of values are of the same type: `int`/`str`/`list`.
   - After finishing your code, use a few example inputs to test your solution.
+- Is the algorithm meant to be run multiple times, for example in a web server?
+If yes, the input is likely to be preprocess-able to improve the efficiency in each call.
 - Use a mix of functional and imperative programming paradigms:
   - Write pure functions as much as possible.
-  - Pure functions are easy to reason about and can help to reduce bugs in your implementation.
+  - Pure functions are easier to reason about and can help to reduce bugs in your implementation.
-  - Avoid mutating the parameters passed into your function, especially if they are passed by reference, unless you know what you are doing.
+  - Avoid mutating the parameters passed into your function especially if they are passed by reference unless you are sure of what you are doing.
   - However, functional programming is usually expensive in terms of space complexity because of non-mutation and the repeated allocation of new objects.
-On the other hand, imperative code is faster you operate on existing objects.
-Hence you will need to achieve a balance between accuracy vs efficiency, by using the right amount of functional and imperative code.
+On the other hand, imperative code is faster because you operate on existing objects.
+Hence you will need to achieve a balance between accuracy vs efficiency, by using the right amount of functional and imperative code where appropriate.
   - Avoid relying on and mutating global variables.
+Global variables introduce state.
   - If you have to rely on global variables, make sure that you do not mutate it by accident.
 - Generally, to improve the speed, we can either choose a more appropriate data structure/algorithm or use more memory.
+It's a classic space/time tradeoff.
 - Data structures are your weapons.
 Choosing the right weapon for the right battle is the key to victory.
-You wouldn't want to bring a sniper rifle into a fist fight or a baseball bat into an infiltration mission.
-You need to be aware about the strengths of each data structure and the time complexities for its various operations like the back of your hand.
+Be very familiar about the strengths of each data structure and the time complexities for its various operations.
+- Data structures can be augmented to achieve efficient time complexities across different operations.
+For example, a hash map can be used together with a doubly-linked list to achieve O(1) time complexity for both the `get` and `put` operation in an [LRU cache](https://leetcode.com/problems/lru-cache/).
 - Hashes/maps are probably the most commonly used data structure for algorithm questions.
-If you're really stuck on a question, your last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
+If you are stuck on a question, your last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
 This has worked for me sometimes.

 ## Sequence

-- Arrays and strings are considered sequences (an array is a sequence of characters).
-There are overlapping tips for dealing with arrays and strings which will be covered here.
+- Arrays and strings are considered sequences (a string is a sequence of characters).
+There are tips relevant for dealing with both arrays and strings which will be covered here.
 - Corner cases:
   - Empty sequence.
   - Sequence with 1 or 2 elements.
-  - Sequence with all duplicate elements.
+  - Sequence with repeated elements.
 - Are there duplicate values in the sequence, would it affect the answer?
 - Check for sequence out of bounds.
 - Be mindful about slicing or concatenating sequences in your code.
 Typically, slicing and concatenating sequences require O(n) time.
 Use start and end indices to demarcate a subarray/substring where possible.
 - Sometimes you can traverse the sequence from the right rather than from the left.
 - Master the [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems) that applies to many substring/subarray problems.
-- When you are given two sequences to process, having two indices to traverse/compare the two sequences is quite common.
+- When you are given two sequences to process, it is common to have one index per sequence to traverse/compare the both of them.
 For example, we use the same approach to merge two sorted arrays.

 ## Array

 - Is the array sorted or partially sorted?
 If it is, some form of binary search should be possible.
+This also usually means that the interviewer is looking for a solution that is faster than O(n).
 - Can you sort the array?
 Sometimes sorting the array first may significantly simplify the problem.
 Make sure that the order of array elements do not need to be preserved before attempting a sort.
 - For questions where summation or multiplication of a subarray is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.
 - If you are given a sequence and the interviewer asks for O(1) space, it might be possible to use the array itself as a hash table.
 For example, if the array only has values from 1 to N, where N is the length of the array, negate the value at that index (minus one) to indicate presence of that number.